formsy/formsy-material-ui/README.md

 This library is a wrapper for [Material-UI](http://material-ui.com/) form components to allow them to be used with [formsy-react](https://github.com/christianalfoni/formsy-react), a form validation component for React forms.

+I forked it in order to fix a bug in FormsyAutoComplete that prevents the menu from opening when a valid search string is typed.

 ## Installation

 To and install formsy-material-ui and add it to your `package.json`, run: